mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 A digital label is an **object-focused** interactive touchscreen that offers interpretation for **objects on display** in the exhibition.

-Examples of digital labels in Te Papa:
+Examples include:

-* _Bug Lab_ specimen labels
+* _Bug Lab_ specimen interactives
-* _Blood Earth Fire_ ‘Arrivals’ exhibit
+* _Blood Earth Fire_ ‘Arrivals’ interactives

-Digital labels contrasts with other digital interactives that are story-focused or game-based.
-Examples of these screens in Te Papa are:
+Digital labels contrasts with other digital interactives that are story-focused and only relate to objects secondarily, if at all.
+Typically, these screens receive little ‘deep engagement’ from visitors.

+Examples include:

 * _Gallipoli_ soldier stories
 * _Ko Rongowhakaata_ story-based digital interactives (eg, ‘Te Kooti’ or ’Christian Faith’ interactives)